-CAS Operations helps to coordinate desktop computer support for CAS departments and programs.
+CAS Research and Facilities helps to coordinate desktop computer support for Arts and Sciences departments and programs.
 If you have a computer problem or need assistance with software installation, please contact Client Support Services (tel: 29800), part of DoIT, the Division of Information Technology.
 Expect a turnaround of 1-2 weeks.
 Computers are available for use in the University’s SINC sites.

 Client Support endeavors to set up computers in a way that minimizes the occurrence of future problems.
 This includes their installing legal copies of the current versions of "normal" software packages that we all use and their reserving administrative rights to the machine.
 This means that they have the administrative password needed to access the rights to add/delete software on the machine.
 The end user "out in the field" does not have this password and, therefore, is unable to add/delete software packages.
 For the typical user, this causes no or few problems because (s)he uses just the normal software packages that get installed.
 The set up of the machine is thereby "standardized" and makes it easier for Client Support to service when problems occur.